fmay/cc-js-intro-2-conditional/.guides/sections.md

 ##ORing (||) more formally
-When two things are ORed together, then *either* can be true in order for the result to be true.
+When two things are OR'ed together, then *either* can be true in order for the result to be true.

 - `true || true` yields `true`
 - `true || false` yields `true`